WillowWeng/learnportfolio/README.md

 ### Profitability Analysis of Waybill Attachment
 IM Global LLC | Jun 2025 - August 2025

+**Background:**
-**Background:** To cope with rising U.S. tariffs that caused customer attrition, a new Waybill Attachment service was launched.
-The Business Development Team asked to reduce operational costs, as the new business had not yet achieved satisfactory profitability.
+To address rising U.S. tariffs that led to customer attrition, a new Waybill Attachment service was launched.
+However, the service had yet to achieve satisfactory profitability.
+The Business Development Team requested a reduction in operational costs.

+**Action:**
-**Action:** Built an ETL pipeline in Python to advance the data running efficiency, implemented a VBA-based CICO system to monitor workforce, and developed a Holt-Winters model to dynamically forecast monthly order volumes and optimize workforce allocation.
+Built an ETL pipeline in Python to enhance data processing efficiency, implemented a VBA-based CICO (Check-In/Check-Out) system to monitor workforce activity, and developed a Holt-Winters forecasting model to predict monthly order volumes and optimize workforce allocation.

-**Operation and Test:** Removed outliers and identified each worker’s maximum daily waybill processing volume, and consolidated order and workforce data to build a dashboard for continuous monitoring of profit performance.
+**Operation and Test:**
+Cleaned data by removing outliers, identified each worker’s maximum daily processing capacity, and integrated order and workforce data into a real-time dashboard for continuous profit monitoring.

+**Result:**
-**Result:** Enabled dynamic workforce allocation, helping the company reduce monthly labor costs by nearly 30%.
+Enabled dynamic workforce allocation, resulting in a nearly 30% reduction in monthly labor costs.

 ### Obesity Level Prediction
 - detail 1